TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/UpgradeDataDefinition/Index.rst

 .. figure:: ../../../Images/DatabaseUpgradeWizard.png
    :alt: The Upgrade Wizard indicating that the database needs updates

+   The Upgrade Wizard indicating that the database needs updates

 When performing smaller updates, after updating extensions or
 - in general - if you want to check the sanity of your system,